Gradle 7

 • jacoco-report-aggregation

-The new approach to create aggregated reports is described in Multi-module Test Reporting with Gradle 7.
+The new approach to creating aggregated reports is described in Multi-module Test Reporting with Gradle 7.

 Wishes